brylevkirill/notes/Knowledge Representation and Reasoning.md

 >	"We describe Stanford’s two systems in the 2014 KBP Slot Filling competition.
 The first, and best performing system, is built on top of the DeepDive framework.
 The central lesson we would like to emphasize from this system is that leveraging large computers allows for completely removing the information retrieval component of a traditional KBP system, and allows for quick turnaround times while processing the entire source corpus as a single unit.
 DeepDive offers a convenient framework for developing systems on these large computers, including defining the pre-processing pipelines (feature engineering, entity linking, mention detection, etc.) and then defining and training a relation extraction model.
 The second system Stanford submitted is based around the MIML-RE relation extractor, following closely from the 2013 submission, but with the addition of learned patterns, and with MIML-RE trained fixing carefully selected manually annotated sentences.
 The central lesson we would like to emphasize from this system is that a relatively small annotation effort (10k sentences) over carefully selected examples can yield a surprisingly large gain in end-to-end performance on the Slot Filling task."

 >	"In DeepDive, calibration plots are used to summarize the overall quality of the results.
 Because DeepDive uses a joint probability model, each random variable is assigned a marginal probability.
 Ideally, if one takes all the facts to which DeepDive assigns a probability score of 0.95, then 95% of these facts are correct.
 We believe that probabilities remove a key element: the developer reasons about features, not the algorithms underneath.
 This is a type of algorithm independence that we believe is critical."

+#### Levy, Seo, Choi, Zettlemoyer - ["Zero-Shot Relation Extraction via Reading Comprehension"](https://arxiv.org/abs/1706.04115)  (knowledge base population)
+>	"We show that relation extraction can be reduced to answering simple reading comprehension questions, by associating one or more natural-language questions with each relation slot.
+This reduction has several advantages: we can (1) learn relation extraction models by extending recent neural reading-comprehension techniques, (2) build very large training sets for those models by combining relation-specific crowd-sourced questions with distant supervision, and even (3) do zero-shot learning by extracting new relation types that are only specified at test-time, for which we have no labeled training examples.
+Experiments on a Wikipedia slot-filling task demonstrate that the approach can generalize to new questions for known relation types with high accuracy, and that zero-shot generalization to unseen relation types is possible, at lower accuracy levels, setting the bar for future work on this task."

 #### Gupta, Halevy, Wang, Whang, Wu - ["Biperpedia: An Ontology for Search Applications"](http://www.vldb.org/pvldb/vol7/p505-gupta.pdf)  (ontology construction)  # Google Knowledge Vault